MarineCrou/e-shop-frontend/README.md

 - Accessing the backend only : https://gourmet-e-shop.netlify.app/api/products
 - Uploading the databaase using Mongo Atlas
 - Using additional libraries, apps and features such as bcrypt to hash the passwords, JTW(jsonwebtoken) to assign a token to each logged-in user

+## Design and Planning
+We created this project in 5 days.
+The first 2 days were dedicated to creating the structire of both the front-end and backend.
+We started with some wireframing and using notion to define our project.
+We quickly setted on an e-shop project, a food version of etsy.